-SOGS is proud to support and celebrate our members’ academic achievements through a number of awards, conference, and publication programs.
+SOGS is proud to support and celebrate our members’ academic achievements through a number of awards, conference, publications, and media.

 Learn more on this page:

 - Graduate Student Research and Scholarship Joint Fund